 VACCINATION AT MERCYHURST

 All students and employees are required to provide documentation showing vaccination for measles-mumps-rubella (MMR).
 Measles is highly contagious and dangerous; according to the CDC, about one in four people who contract measles will require hospitalization.
 A single case of measles on our campus would have a highly disruptive effect on our educational mission and could put vulnerable members of our campus community at risk.
-Exemption requests for those with documented medical objections are available by submitting the Vaccination Exemption Request Form, available below.
+Exemption requests for those with documented medical and religious objections are available by submitting the Vaccination Exemption Request Form, available below.

 Students who live in campus housing must also provide documentation for the meningitis meningococcal conjugate vaccine.
-Exemption requests for those with documented medical objections are available by submitting the Vaccination Exemption Request Form, available below.
+Exemption requests for those with documented medical and religious objections are available by submitting the Vaccination Exemption Request Form, available below.

 We will contact students and employees individually throughout the summer if we are missing sufficient vaccination documentation.
 If you do receive a notification, please provide the required documentation immediately.

 For questions about Mercyhurst's vaccination policy, please contact our Vaccine Response Team at email@example.com.